Dexdash: Differential EXpression Downstream Analysis SHiny app

 id2symbol

-It contains the exact rowname from the count table (rowname), the extracted Ensembl ID (id), with version number (e.g. .1) removed, which is joined with our gene data frame.
+It contains rownames from the count table (rowname), the extracted Ensembl ID (id), with gene annotation version numbers (e.g. .1) removed.
+This data frame is joined with our gene data frame.
 In addition, we converted gene symbols into upper case (column gene_id).
 This is another issue - different sources provide gene symbols in different capitalisation.
 Sometimes, the first letter is in capitals, sometimes the entire gene symbol is capitalised.
 To circumvent this issue our function download_functional_terms() automatically capitalises all gene symbols, hence, we need to do the same in the id2symbol structure.

 Having prepared all of this, we can rename rows in the count table: